akilasay/AIChatbotPlugin/README.md

-## This plugin has been created to the add AI ChatGPT based chatbot to your wordpress site
+## A plugin for adding AI chatbot ( ChatGPT based )  to Wordpress website

 1. Clone or download the my-chatbot folder and add that to your Wordpress plugin folder/directory
 2. Go to Wordpress Dashboard --> Plugins --> ACTIVATE the plugin my-chatbot    ![image](https://github.com/akilasay/AIChatbotPlugin/assets/145580412/4cad27d8-1280-4b57-b899-15bf8c47e816)